-Prescription drugs Januvia and Byetta are popular type 2 diabetes treatments, but reports of dangerous side effects including pancreatitis–inflammation of the pancreas–and pancreatic cancer raise questions about whether the drugs’ risks outweigh their effectiveness.
-Several people who have suffered from these side effects have filed lawsuits against the makers of these drugs, Merck, which manufactures Januvia, and Amylin, Eli Lilly and Bristol-Myers Squibb, which manufacture and market Byetta.
+Prescription drugs Januvia, Janumet, Byetta and Victoza are popular type 2 diabetes treatments, but reports of dangerous side effects including pancreatitis and pancreatic cancer raise questions about whether the drugs’ risks outweigh their benefits.
+Many people who have suffered from these side effects have filed lawsuits against the makers of these drugs, Merck (Januvia and Janumet), Amylin, Eli Lilly and Bristol-Myers Squibb (Byetta), and Novo Nordisk A/S (Victoza).

-The U.S. Food and Drug Administration approved Byetta in 2005 and Januvia in 2006.
-Since approving the drugs, the FDA has issued warnings about links between Januvia and Byetta and serious complications such as pancreatic diseases, yet these drugs remain on the market putting patients at risk.
+The U.S. Food and Drug Administration approved Byetta, Januvia, Janumet and Victoza in 2005, 2006, 2007 and 2010, respectively.
+These drugs are classified as incretin mimetics.
+Since approving them, the FDA has issued warnings linking the drugs to serious complications such as pancreatic diseases, yet these products remain on the market, putting patients at risk.

-Lawsuits already filed allege that the drugmakers marketed these medications despite knowing that they were dangerous and failed to warn the public about the risk of pancreatic cancer and pancreatitis.
-If you or a loved one has suffered dangerous side effects from Januvia or Byetta, you may be eligible for compensation for your injuries.
+Lawsuits allege that the drugmakers marketed these medications despite knowing that they were dangerous and failed to warn the public about the risk of pancreatic cancer and pancreatitis.
+If you or a loved one has suffered dangerous side effects from Januvia, Janumet, Byetta or Victoza, you may be eligible for compensation for your injuries.

 Status of Januvia and Byetta Lawsuits

-Since hitting the market, Januvia and Byetta were prescribed to millions of people in the United States.
-Several people who have developed pancreatic diseases have filed lawsuits against the drugs’ manufacturers.
+Since hitting the market, the four diabetes treatments were prescribed to millions of people in the United States.
+Many people developed pancreatic diseases and filed lawsuits against the drugs’ manufacturers.
 A significant number of cases may ultimately be filed in state and federal courts across the country.

-In fact, so many cases are on file in California that a federal court is streamlining case procedures there.
-The U.S. District Court for the Southern District of California has grouped more than a dozen Januvia and Byetta personal injury cases together for discovery.
-The cases were filed against Januvia makers Merck & Co., Inc., and various Merck affiliates, as well as the makers and marketers of Byetta, Amylin Pharmaceuticals and Eli Lilly and Company.
+In fact, so many were filed in California that a federal court streamlined case procedures there.
+The U.S. District Court for the Southern District of California grouped hundreds of Januvia and Byetta personal injury cases together for discovery.
+The cases were filed against Januvia maker Merck & Co., Inc., and various Merck affiliates, as well as the makers and marketers of Byetta, Amylin Pharmaceuticals and Eli Lilly and Company.
 In 2012, Bristol-Myers Squibb purchased Amylin for about $5.3 billion, adding them to the list of possible defendants for Byetta lawsuits.
 The plaintiffs allege that use of Januvia and Byetta led to pancreatic cancer.

-However, even if an MDL forms, plaintiffs are not required to file in federal court.
-Additional lawsuits are expected to be filed in California and other state courts.
+As of March 2014, 325 cases were pending in MDL 2452.
+Additional lawsuits are expected to be filed in federal court as well as California and other state courts.
 New Jersey may also emerge as a popular venue for case filing since it is the location of Merck’s headquarters.

 How We Can Help

-People turn to drugs like Januvia and Byetta because the drugmakers claim that these products can help them control their diabetes.
-However, some of them have developed conditions that are more severe than the underlying condition that led them to Januvia or Byetta in the first place.
+People turn to drugs like Januvia, Janumet, Byetta and Victoza because the drugmakers claim that these products can help them control their diabetes.
+However, some of them developed conditions that are more severe than diabetes.
 Because the drugmakers did not adequately warn them about the risks, many people are choosing to file personal injury lawsuits.
 Drugwatch offers free information for people who are interested in filing a legal claim.

-Why Should You File a Januvia or Byetta Lawsuit?
+Why Should You File a Incretin Mimetics Products Liability Lawsuit?

-These plaintiffs also allege that Merck, Amylin and Eli Lilly knew or should have known that the drugs created “a high risk of unreasonable, dangerous side effects, including causing and increasing the risk of developing pancreatic cancer.”
+These plaintiffs also allege that Merck, Amylin and Eli Lilly and Novo Nordisk A/S knew or should have known that the drugs created “a high risk of unreasonable, dangerous side effects, including causing and increasing the risk of developing pancreatic cancer.”
 As a result, claimants have suffered “grievous bodily injury, and untimely death,” along with other losses.

-Use of Januvia or Byetta has been associated with acute pancreatitis, including hemorrhagic pancreatitis or necrotizing pancreatitis, which are often fatal.
+Use of Januvia, Janumet, Byetta and Victoza is associated with acute pancreatitis, including hemorrhagic pancreatitis or necrotizing pancreatitis, which are often fatal.